Things you need to do before you leave, from confirming your visa to finding accommodation, packing and booking an airport pick up.

 Bring your passport and wi-fi enabled device if you have one (complete your administrative enrolment to connect to the uni wifi).

 At registration, you’ll be provided your schedule for the day.
-This includes which briefing location you have been allocated to.
+This includes which Welcome Day location you have been allocated to.

 Enjoy a BBQ lunch and meet new people